hermesthecat/prestij-sifreleme/projectBrief.md

 *   Implemented AJAX form submission for a better user experience.
 *   Created a mode switch for encryption and decryption.
 *   Updated the memory bank to track design decisions and progress.
+*   Planned to improve the user interface with additional features.